artecs-group/RVfpga-sim-addons/Computer_Organization/Lab2/Ripes/README.md

 ## Data and Control Hazards in the *Pipelined processor*
 Look at the following presentation which shows, from slide 53 to slide 130, how hazards are handled in the Harris&Harris textbook [SlidesModule7](https://www.fdi.ucm.es/profesor/mendias/FC2/FC2module7.pdf).
+You must take into account that the processor analyzed in the presentation is very similar to the Ripes processor but has some minor differences.

 ## Exercise 4